 Thompson has spent nearly 15 years with HCA and has a proven record for leading progressive strategies that integrate the organization’s overall mission of providing quality services in a cost effective manner in the areas of: compensation and benefits, recruitment, employee relations, labor relations, leadership and management development, policy and program development, workplace safety and other Human Resources services.
 Thompson earned his Bachelor’s of Science degree in Human Resources and Business Administration from the University of Florida and a Master’s of Science in Healthcare Management from Troy University.

-Associate Vice President of Public Relations & Communications
+Associate Vice President of PR and Communications

 Odette Struys joined Memorial as its Associate Vice President of Public Relations & Communications in January of 2019.
 She has extensive PR industry experience.
 She joined Memorial from Atkins Global where she was the Senior Public Information Officer for the Florida Department of Transportation overseeing I-95, I-10 and the region’s first Diverging Diamond Interchange.
 She was the Spokesperson for more than $600 million in FDOT projects.
 Previously, she directed National Media Relations for Nemours Corporate Services managing operations in four states, and oversaw Marketing and Communications for The Blood Alliance covering three states.

 Odette hails from Singapore and has enjoyed two distinct careers - in PR and as a member of the news media.
 She has worked for CNN in Washington, DC, to Clear Channel, FOX, UPN, PBS and the Singapore Broadcasting Corporation - where in 1992, she was a pioneer in Southeast Asia breaking barriers as the region’s first female Olympic TV sports anchor.
 Today, she is a volunteer community anchor for WJCT PBS TV and radio.